7 seasons available

 With updates well underway on custom car guru Joe Martin's prized '65 Pontiac Catalina, Joe and the boys at Martin Bros.
 Customs give the ol' choppy-doo to a '41 DeSoto that has seen better days.

-A 1956 Ford truck has been sitting in a barn for more than 30 years; Joe and his crew fab up a hand-built custom frame, drop in a big power plant and make the interior smell like new leather.
+A 1956 Ford truck has been sitting in a barn for more than 30 years.

 The barn-find '56 Ford's new "fauxtina" conceals the heart of a muscle car.